 The appropriate degree information will be posted to your graduate transcript after final grades have been submitted and the office of the registrar has verified that all of your degree requirements and other obligations to the University have been satisfied.
 In addition to the graduate courses you took and grades you earned in each, your transcript includes the total number of credits earned, your final cumulative GPA, your degree awarded, and the date of your degree.

-A complimentary official copy of your final transcript will be mailed to you at your email address as recorded in the Office of the Registrar after your degree has been posted.
-If you anticipate a change of address following graduation, please make sure to update your address information in CedarInfo as soon as possible.
+A complimentary official copy of your final transcript will be emailed to you at your email address as recorded in the Office of the Registrar after your degree has been posted.
+If you anticipate a change of your email address following graduation, please make sure to update your email address information in CedarInfo as soon as possible.

 Requesting Additional Transcripts

 Additional copies of your transcript may be requested electronically.
 To obtain a copy of your transcript for an employer or for other purposes, visit the office of the registrar website.
 Please allow three to five business days for regular transcript processing.
 A fee will be assessed per transcript and payable at the time of the request.
 Additional fees apply if expedited processing and/or delivery service is requested.